This page gives information relating to governor activity at the school.

-There are fifteen Spinney school governors and a Clerk working with Mrs. Snape and her staff to ensure Spinney pupils get the best from their time in the school.
+There are eight Spinney school governors and a Clerk working with Miss Wilman and her staff to ensure Spinney pupils get the best from their time in the school.
 The governing body works with the head teacher and staff to make sure the school provides a high quality education for its pupils, providing strategic direction to support the head teacher to make the operational day-to-day decisions.

-There are four categories of governors, and at the Spinney we have one local authority governor, four parent governors, eight co-opted governors, one staff governor and the head teacher.
-We meet regularly as a Full Governing Board and also in two committees - School Development and Resources.
+There are four categories of governors, and at the Spinney we currently do not have a local authority governor, but have two parent governors, four co-opted governors, one community governor and the head teacher.
+We meet regularly as a Full Governing Board and also in two committees - School Improvement and Resources.
 Monitoring is carried out by all governors focusing on issues highlighted in the yearly Raising Attainment Plan (RAP).
 Several governors also take on other responsibilities e.g. health and safety.
 All governors report back to the relevant committee.

-Minutes of governor meetings are kept in the school office should anyone wish to see them.
+Minutes of governor meetings are available from the clerk.
+Please ask the OPS team in the office should you wish to see them.

 What being a Spinney governor involves